martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 Next Steps
 ----------
+The next steps for MacMillan ae as follows:

+1. Move the existing bot to product quality

-The next steps for macMillan is to productionise the bot and integrate it into the MacMillan CRM system such that the call back scenario can be fully implemented.
+2. Integrate it into the MacMillan CRM system such that the call back scenario can be fully implemented

+3. Continue to build the Q&A Maker knowledge base